andrewchambers/hermes/doc/compared-to-nix-and-guix.md

-# Compared to nix and guix
+# Compared to Nix and Guix

 ## Philisophical differences

 - Hermes has a focus on simplicy and minimalism, while attempting to take some the nicest aspects of Nix and guix.
-  Hermes provides a fraction of the builtin commands or options.
+  Hermes provides a fraction of the builtin commands or options as either Nix or Guix.

 - Hermes has a focus on allowing you to run everything yourself without any need for central infrastructure.
-Any infrastructure we provide is optional, or you can run *easily* on your own.

-- Hermes does not place any emphasis on a single blessed package tree.
-Anyone can make their own, Hermes does not come configured for one.
+  Nix for example, comes preconfigured to fetch software from the hydra build cache centrally run by the project.
+Hermes does not place any emphasis on a single blessed package tree.
+Anyone can make their own package tree and hermes does not come configured with one.

 ## Practical differences